dcaohuu18/Xtern_20_DS/README.md

 4. An interesting fact is that coffee is mostly served with Fast Food, other beverages, and Italian food.
 This conclusion is reached by examining the ``Cuisines`` column.
 You can try doing the same thing with other cuisine, too.
 For the details, please view the ``EDA`` (Exploratory Data Analysis) notebook.
 There are also other comments I made in this notebook.

+For a better view of the notebook, please visit this link: https://nbviewer.jupyter.org/github/dcaohuu18/Xtern_20_DS/tree/master/.